 Ireland's Space Sector Secures €24.5 Million in ESA Contracts as Industry Grows Globally

 Minister Alan Dillon welcomed the findings of the Fourth Progress Report on the National Space Strategy for Enterprise 2019–2025, which highlighted significant advances in Ireland's position as a hub for space technology, research, and innovation.
-A total of 116 Irish companies are now actively engaged in ESA programmes, reflecting the sector's rapid expansion.
+The results mark a record-breaking year for Irish space enterprise and reflect the success of a strategic national investment programme that has transformed the sector over the past decade.

 Key Developments